Code-Institute-Submissions/https-github.com-finnahern-django-ecommerce-ms5MaResub/README.md

 ### Store owner

-As the store owner I want to: be able to:
+As the store owner I want to be able to:

 - Add new products to the database and have them automatically display on the website so customers can purchase them.
 - Edit details of existing products, such as price if I want to offer a discount.